smb-celldevbio/smb-celldevbio.github.io/initiatives.md

 ## Discussion Group: Modeling Cell Development and Regeneration

-Dr. Maria Abou Chakra has been running a discussion group on "Modeling Cell development and Regeneration".
-The goal of this group is to explore current models in cell development and regeneration, and discuss challenges, emerging questions and solutions relating to this topic.
+Dr. Maria Abou Chakra has been running a discussion group on "Modeling Cell Development and Regeneration".
+The goal of this group is to explore current models in cell development and regeneration, and discuss challenges, emerging questions, and solutions relating to this topic.
 It also aims to build a community of researchers with shared interests.
 We warmly recommend this group; you can sign up [here](https://join.slack.com/t/modeling-cell-dev/shared_invite/zt-oguwfa02-KWUWhGPw6u7HAgy1tp8QRw).

 # Past Activities

 ## Mooc Academic Interviews

 We are excited to offer a two-part job preparation series for job applicants seeking academic and industry jobs.
 To help candidates with this process, we will be hosting an Interviewing 101 webinar, as well as a practice opportunity through mock interviews.
 Whether you are applying for postdoctoral positions, tenure-track positions, or jobs in industry, we hope to prepare you for what the interviewing process is like.